RandomLab/wiki.ourwriting.tools.backup/WORKSHOP/EKA-workshop/05-final.md

 # DAY 4 (28.10.2021)

-1. introduction of Google Design Sprint (day 2) that is called "Four-Step Sketch)
+1. introduction of Google Design Sprint that is called "Four-Step Sketch"